Time6628/CatClearLag/docs/plugin.md

 The general formula to calcute the warnings:
 `Interval * 60 - seconds before a clear`

+If you want to disable warnings, just use []

 ### Whitelist
 This is the same as entity whitelist except instead of entities, this is for items.